Samsung’s Felix Heck on Sustainability: "Young Designers Become New Blueprints"

 >> Read the five questions – and his answers below:

 iF: With your long-term, intensive commitment to promoting young designers, Samsung sets standards.
-Could you explain to us the goals that you associate with promoting the iF DESIGN TALENT AWARD?
+Could you explain to us the goals that you associate with promoting the iF DESIGN STUDENT AWARD?

 Felix Heck: 2020 looks like we are living in a future we imagined in the past.
 Even before the pandemic, we saw issues in our planet that are quite serious.
 Our creative community is no more binary, and the role of design is shifting, the blurring of design disciplines as a reflection of current culture.
 Based on this process young designers become new blueprints to achieve a better and more sustainable, regenerative future for all.
 I do not associate other goals than placing my hope in them for a better future.